Sparksbox

 The Budget Illusion

-Here's the squeeze: Cannabis retailers have thin margins.
-A typical dispensary operates on 10-15% gross margin.
+Here's the squeeze: Cannabis retailers often operate on thin margins.
 They need efficiency.
 They hear about AI attribution that promises to cut waste, and the math looks good.

 A $50K spend on an AI attribution tool could hypothetically save $200K in misspent ad budget.
 That's a 4X ROI.
 It's hard to say no to that math.